richysix/geneExpr/README.md

 * Raw - The untransformed normalised counts (Default)
 * Max Scaled - Each row is scaled to the maximum value for that row.
 * log10
+* Mean Centred and Scaled - Each row is centred by subtracting the mean and scaled by dividing by the standard deviation for that row.

 #### Clustering

 Both the rows (genes) and columns (samples) of the heatmap can be clustered.
 Currently, the clustering is done by hierarchical clustering of the Pearson correlation coefficients between genes/samples.
 Only the genes/samples currently displayed in the heatmap are used for the clustering

+#### Axis labels

+Labels are added to the x axis if there are less than 48 columns and to the y axis if there are less than 80 rows.
+These can be removed using the Axis label checkboxes.

-#### Filter Genes
+#### Fill Limits

-The genes can be filtered according to the mean counts across all samples.
-Both minimum and maximum thresholds are available to set with the sliders.
+The limits for the colour scale can be set manually.
+This can be useful for produces multiple heatmaps with the same colour scales.

 #### Downloads

-The **Download plot** button downloads the current plot as either a pdf or png.
+The **Download plot** button downloads the current plot as either a pdf, png, eps or svg.
+The wdith and height of the plot can be specified.

-The **Download Count File** button downloads the count data for the genes and samples displayed in the heatmap.
+The **Download Counts (tsv)** button downloads the normalised count data for just the genes and samples displayed in the heatmap.

-The **Download Gene List** button downloads a file containing just the gene ids for the genes and samples displayed in the heatmap.
+The **Download Genes (txt)** button downloads a file containing just the gene ids for the genes and samples displayed in the heatmap.

 #### Load RData file

 As an alternative to sample/count files, a pre-computed R data file containing a DESeq2 DESeqDataSet object (named DESeqData) can be uploaded using the **Load .RData File** button

+### Counts tab

+The counts tab shows the normalised counts for the currently selected Genes and Samples.
+The **Download Counts (tsv)** button can be used to download the data in the table.

+### Transformed Counts tab

+The Transformed Counts tab shows the transformed counts for the currently selected Genes and Samples.
+If no transformation has been applied, this will be the same as the **Counts** data.
+The **Download Transformed counts (tsv)** button can be used to download the data in this table.

 ## Prerequisites